What Is Coliving in Japan? Share House, Community, and Remote Work (2026 Guide)

 Coliving vs share house: a practical distinction

-In Japan, people often use “share house” loosely.
+In Japan, people often use "share house" loosely.
 In marketing, coliving frequently signals a more managed experience: clearer branding, more English-friendly onboarding, and more intentional shared space design.
-That is a tendency, not a law—some share houses are extremely polished, and some coliving brands are minimal.
+That is a tendency, not a law - some share houses are polished, and some coliving brands stay minimal.

 | Lens | Typical share house | Coliving (often) |